 The Rules For Partial PPF Withdrawal

-- A partial withdrawal from PPF account can only be made after completing 7th fiscal (financial) year from when your account was created.
+- Partial withdrawal from the PPF account can only be made after completing the 7th fiscal (financial) year from when your account was created.

 - You can only make one partial withdrawal ever 7 fiscal years.

 - You can either withdraw 50% of the amount you saved until the end of the 3rd year or until the end of 6th year.

 When your PPF account becomes 15 years old (reaching maturity), there are 3 options:

 1] Close Your Account